Amish Country Casserole is an easy and budget-friendly meal. Egg noodles, ground beef, special sauce and seasonings with a touch of cheese!

 Instructions

 - Preheat oven to 350F degrees.
-Spray a 9x13-inch baking dish with nonstick cooking spray.
+Spray a 9×13-inch baking dish with nonstick cooking spray.
 Set aside.

-- Cook egg noodles according to package directions and drain well.
+- Cook 12 ounce bag medium egg noodles to package directions and drain well.

-- In a large skillet, cook and crumble ground beef.
-Season with a little salt and pepper.
+- In a large skillet, cook and crumble 1 pound ground beef.
+Season with a little salt and pepper (to taste).
 Drain excess grease.

-- In a large bowl stir together tomato soup, cream of mushroom soup, milk, salt, pepper, Worcestershire sauce, minced garlic and dried onion flakes.
+- In a large bowl stir together 10.75 ounce can tomato soup, 10.5 ounce can cream of mushroom soup, 1 cup milk, 2 teaspoons Worcestershire sauce, 1/2 teaspoon minced garlic, 2 Tablespoons dried onion flakes and a little bit of salt and pepper.

-- Finally, stir in cooked egg noodles and ground beef.
+- In the same large bowl, stir in cooked egg noodles and cooked ground beef.
 Spread mixture into prepared baking dish.

-- Then top with grated Parmesan cheese and serve with garlic bread and salad.
+- Then top with 1/4 cup grated Parmesan cheese and serve with garlic bread and salad.

 Video